EstanisEVL/EstanisEVL/README.md

-### Hi there 👋, Estanislao Elias Varela Lucius
-#### Frontend React JS Developer
 ![Frontend React JS Developer](https://github.com/EstanisEVL/EstanisEVL/blob/master/aboutme-banner.jpg)

+# Estanislao Elias Varela Lucius
-Hello!
-I'm Estanislao, "Estanis", from Argentina, and I'm currently studying React Frontend Development at Coderhouse.
+Hi there 👋, I'm Estanislao, "Estanis", from Argentina, and I'm currently studying React Frontend Development at Coderhouse.
 I enjoy working on new challenges, and I'm always looking to test my skills, learn new technologies, platforms and tools to improve my projects and myself as a developer!

 Please feel free to browse through my repositories!
 I do my best to keep it up to date with all my current projects.

-Skills: REACT / JS / HTML / CSS / WordPress / SASS-SCSS / BOOTSTRAP / GIT
+## Skills and Experience:
+* ⚛ React
+* 💻 HTML, CSS, JS
+* WordPress
+* SASS-SCSS
+* BOOTSTRAP
+* GIT

 - 🌱 I’m currently learning React JS.